 Option 2: Conventional Financing (20%+ Down)

 The qualification process is the same as any other A lender mortgage.
 You need strong credit (ideally 680+), verifiable income, and your debt service ratios need to work.
-The lender will stress test your income at the qualifying rate (typically the contract rate plus 2%, or the benchmark rate, whichever is higher).
+The lender will stress test your income at the qualifying rate.

 One thing that trips up new investors: lenders only count a portion of your rental income when calculating your ratios.
 Most A lenders use 50-80% of the gross rental income.
 So if the property rents for $2,000/month, the lender might only count $1,000-$1,600 toward your income.
-This is called a rental offset or rental add-back.
-The exact percentage depends on the lender, which is why working with a broker mattersβdifferent lenders treat rental income very differently.
+The exact percentage depends on the lender, which is why working with a broker matters — different lenders treat rental income very differently.

 Who this is for: Investors with 20%+ down payment, good credit, and provable income who want to buy a dedicated rental property.